 There are quite a lot of Pros of living in this beautiful country and I could go on for a lot longer, but here are the main ones that you definitely should be aware of!

 For example, I’m obsessed with colorful Italian architecture.
-Basically every city from Nice to the border of Italy is covered in buildings that look straight out of Cinque Terre.
+Basically, every city in Southern France from Nice to the border of Italy is covered in buildings that look straight out of Cinque Terre.

 If you want giant mountains and lakes like you’d find in Switzerland or Austria, head to the Mercantour National Park or Isola 300, or Chamonix.
 German cookie-cutter villages perfect for Instagram?
 Check out the Alsace region!

 There’s so much more to France than just Paris and I’m pretty sure Jake and I are going to spend the rest of our lives (if the French government lets us stay) finding new incredible places right here in France.

 There is an ad that is posted all over Nice that displays this perfectly.
 It has a person jumping in the air, half-dressed in ski gear and half in a swimsuit.

 Just from here in Nice, you can be swimming on the Cote d’Azur and then skiing in the mountains (or hiking in the summer) in just an hour and a half!